jimbro1000/DragonRevX4KSEdition/README.md

 The board itself should (just) fit inside a regular Dragon case but the power and video interface needs to be external.
+The mounting points are all wrong but it should fit.

-Without a constraint to fit in a pre-defined case there is no real need to retain the original case but some form of case will be required.
-I leave this to someone else for now
+The design is intended to fit within an ATX case and conforms to the smallest ATX standard so almost any ATX case should suffice with a single caveat - the cartridge ports may overlap the space given over to the power supply, especially on older designs.
+A modern case design that places the power supply away from the board (typically the bottom of the case) should have no problems.

 The keyboard connector is compatible with the original Dragon design but also includes an